Liu-Zhenya/Liu-Zhenya.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello, I am Zhenya Liu.
+Hello, I am Zhenya Liu (刘振亚).

 I came from hefei, China.

 I am currently one Computational and Applied Mathematics student in University of Chicago.
-Before that, I completed my undergraduate study on Math major in University of Wisconsin Madison.
+Before that, I completed my undergraduate study on Math  in University of Wisconsin Madison, 2021.

-I love learning classical mathematics theories in linear algebra, abstract algebra, and combinatorics.
+I love classical mathematics theories in linear algebra, abstract algebra, and combinatorics.
 My current interest and research is on generative models for image generations, and I am looking forward to go further research and applications in this direction.

 Besides academics, I am a big FOOTBALL fan.
 FC Barcelona is my favorite team.
 I also enjoy fitness, gaming, and piano.